On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Summary and Outlook

 We emphasize that this question is more difficult to answer than the analogous question for the special-relativistic Dirac operator with the anomalous magnetic moment of the electron taken into account, which implicitly \emph{assumes} that gravitational effects are negligible --- precisely the assumption that {one still has to vindicate rigorously}.
 Yet, suppose for the sake of the argument right now that gravity is negligible.
 In that case the convergence in the regime $Z\leq 137$ of the {spectrum of the} special-relativistic Dirac operator with $\mu_a$ term to {the spectrum of} the distinguished self-adjoint extension of the one without it, when $\mu_a\to 0$, as noted in \cite{KalfSchmidt} and \cite{Schmidt}, is a very helpful piece of information to have.
 It allows one to work with the explicitly computable spectrum of the distinguished self-adjoint extension of the special-relativistic Dirac operator without $\mu_a$ term, plus $\mu_a$-dependent error bounds, to answer the question. {By contrast, when not assuming that gravity is negligible, the analogous strategy does not work for general-relativistic problem with fixed $G>0$}, because one can not take the limit $|\mu_a|\searrow 0$, only the limit $|\mu_a|\searrow \mu_{\rm crit}^{}$, with $\mu_{\rm crit}^{}$ given in (\ref{eq:BMBmu}), but this does not simplify the task at hand.

-However, it is reasonable to conjecture that the spectrum of the general-relativistic Dirac hamiltonian in presence of the anomalous magnetic moment for the electron, converges to the corresponding special-relativistic Dirac spectrum as $\mathcal{G}$ (or equivalently, Newton's constant of universal gravitation $G$) is sent to zero.
+However, it is reasonable to conjecture that the spectrum of the general-relativistic Dirac Hamiltonian in presence of the anomalous magnetic moment for the electron, converges to the corresponding special-relativistic Dirac spectrum as $\mathcal{G}$ (or equivalently, Newton's constant of universal gravitation $G$) is sent to zero.
 For reasons described in section 3 and in the Introduction, this conjecture is easy to conceive but (we suspect) not so easy to prove.
-After all, our discussion in section 3 of the RWN metric function $f(r)$ is equally valid if the electron's anomalous magnetic moment is absent from the Dirac hamiltonian, and in that case one knows through the work of Cohen and Powers \cite{CohenPowers} that the singular behavior of $f(r)$ as $r\to 0$ destroys the essential self-adjointness of the Dirac hamiltonian with $G=0$ for all $Z\leq 118$; the fact that $f(r)$ is practically 1 except for a tiny vicinity of $r=0$ is thus not a good guide for one's intuition.
+After all, our discussion in section 3 of the RWN metric function $f(r)$ is equally valid if the electron's anomalous magnetic moment is absent from the Dirac Hamiltonian, and in that case one knows through the work of Cohen and Powers \cite{CohenPowers} that the singular behavior of $f(r)$ as $r\to 0$ destroys the essential self-adjointness of the Dirac Hamiltonian with $G=0$ for all $Z\leq 118$; the fact that $f(r)$ is practically 1 except for a tiny vicinity of $r=0$ is thus not a good guide for one's intuition.

-Be that as it may, we expect to be able to take the limit $G\searrow 0$ for $\mu_a$ fixed, which --- if the point spectra converge to the special-relativistic $G=0$ spectra --- would reduce the problem to understanding the special-relativistic Dirac spectrum with anomalous magnetic moment of the electron taken into account, which in turn can be estimated with the help of the strategy mentioned a few lines earlier. {Yet, the $G\searrow 0$ limit has not been rigorously established yet.
-It is an interesting problem that we hope to return to in a future work.}
+Be that as it may, we expect to be able to take the limit $G\searrow 0$ for $\mu_a$ fixed, which --- if the point spectra converge to the special-relativistic $G=0$ spectra --- would reduce the problem to understanding the special-relativistic Dirac spectrum with anomalous magnetic moment of the electron taken into account, which in turn can be estimated with the help of the strategy mentioned a few lines earlier.
+To rigorously establish the $G\searrow 0$ limit is an interesting problem that we hope to return to in a future work.